 2. Anti-Social Behavior

 When you’re stressed out and anxious, the last thing you probably feel like doing is going out to meet friends.
 You might want to just lay in bed all weekend and binge-watch Netflix.
-But extreme seclusion can lead to even more anxiety.
-If you have too much time to yourself, you might end up overthinking things and stressing yourself out even more.
+But intentional seclusion can lead to even more anxiety.
+As it turns out, if you have too much time to yourself, you might end up overthinking things and stressing out even more.
+Extreme examples of this behavior show up in people with antisocial personality disorder.
+(2, 3)

 5. Lack Of Sleep